AleksCallebat/gcp-terraform/modular-deployment/README.md

 2. Create CMEK Services and Setup Networking
 3. Deploy the Databricks Workspace

+The reason to break it down into three modules is to avoid over-privileging a single SA by enabling a segregation of rights, for organizations where privileges such as network admin should not be granted to the team deploying the workspace.
 Each module has its own Terraform folder and configuration.

 The Workspace Creation is dependent on steps 1 and 2.